Chayenne da Silva

 Chayenne Pereira da Silva (born 5 February 2000) is a Brazilian athlete specialising in the 400 metres hurdles.
 She won a bronze medal at the 2021 South American Championships.
 She competed at the 2020 Summer Olympics.

+At the 2023 Pan American Games, she was a member of the 4 × 400 m relay team that won bronze in the competition.

 Her personal best in the event is 55.15 seconds set in São Paulo in 2021.
 This the current South American record.